rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Multi-layer perceptions with two or more layers are universal approximators.  [^Bishop2006p230]
--   Seemed slow the interest in deeper networks?
+-   Seemed to slow the interest in deeper networks?

 [^Bishop2006p230]: @Bishop_2006_Pattern_Recognition_and_Machine_Learning\, p.
 230.